 - 8. Record the measured value in the report.
 Implement measures as indicated in the table below. - 9.
 Shut down the boiler.
 Close the gas shut-off valve.
 Remove the pressure gauge.
-Close test connector (A) with the screw. - 10.
-Open the gas shut-off valve and start the appliance.
+Use the screw to close test connector (A). - Open the gas shut-off valve and start the appliance.